Ariana Grande's net worth, career and expensive things she owns

 In 2014, Grande released her second album My Everything, and its music video “Problem” peaked on the charts yet again across the globe.
 Reportedly, it also saw massive sales, with 169,000 copies sold in its opening week.

 With 75 live performances across five continents, the tour was a major success that cemented her position in the music industry.
-It wrapped up with a sale of 875,000 tickets and a colossal earning of nearly USD 71 million revenue globally over seven months.
-The extensive tour was also witness to merchandise sales worth USD 50,000 per night.
+It wrapped up with a sale of 875,000 tickets and a colossal earning of nearly USD 71 million (INR 580 crore approx.) revenue globally over seven months.
+The extensive tour was also witness to merchandise sales worth USD 50,000 (over INR 40 lakh approx.) per night.

 Another highly awaited studio album Sweetener was released in 2018, and it became her third No.1 album on the Billboard No. 1 chart.
 In fact, the subsequent Sweetener World Tour became one of her major live performances.
-According to Forbes, it finished with a gross of USD 146 million and sold over 1.4 million tickets.
+According to Forbes, it finished with a gross of USD 146 million (over INR 1,194 crore approx.) and sold over 1.4 million tickets.
 The album also won Grande her first Grammy Award in the Best Pop Vocal Album category in 2018.

 With no mood to slow down, Grande arrived with her fifth studio album, Thank U, Next, in 2019.
 It was labelled a double platinum record in sales and streaming in the US and sold 1,484,500 units globally.
 The collections may not have been made public, but she was credited for writing each track that shows the “7 Rings” star made a truckload.
 No wonder it earned an Album of the Year award nomination at the 2019 Grammys.

 And of course, that year she made her debut at California’s Coachella Valley Music and Arts Festival and became the youngest person to headline the event at 25.
-She made USD 8 million over the two-weekend gigs.
+She made USD 8 million (over INR 65 crore approx.) over the two-weekend gigs.

 The “No Tears Left To Cry” singer released her sixth studio album Positions in 2020.
 It contains 14 hit singles, including a remix of “34+35” featuring Megan Thee Stallion and Doja Cat.
 It launched with a whopping 174 million streams with nearly 174,000 units in sales and accounted for her fifth Billboard No.1 album.

-According to a 2020 Broadway World report, Positions collected USD 2 million from Spotify streams alone.
+According to a 2020 Broadway World report, Positions collected USD 2 million (over INR 16 crore) from Spotify streams alone.
 In 2020, Netflix beat YouTube with a smooth USD 5.37 million bid to stream the Sweetener concert documentary, Ariana Grande: Excuse Me, I Love You.

 Ariana Grande’s earnings from television